 All faculty employed by Virginia Tech, fully or in part, will be subject to employment policies stipulated in the Faculty Handbook.
-Faculty with assigned duties in the VTCSOM, but not employed by Virginia Tech, will be subject to the employment policies of their employer(s), but the VTCSOM will have sole responsibility for assigning duties, including discontinuation of assignments, in accordance with governance procedures stipulated in VTCSOM guidelines.
+Faculty with assigned duties in the VTCSOM, but not employed by Virginia Tech, will be subject to the employment policies of their employer(s), but the VTCSOM will have sole responsibility for assigning duties, including discontinuation of assignments, in accordance with governance procedures stipulated in VTCSOM bylaws materials have been reviewed and found to meet the rigorous departmental, VTCSOM, and university standards, as defined in section 3.4, Promotion and Tenure, of the Faculty Handbook.